I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetrequestattributes.md

 ## -remarks
 Your driver can call <b>WdfDeviceInitSetRequestAttributes</b> to specify the object context space that the framework will assign to the request objects that it creates for your driver.
-For more information about this context space, see <a href="wdf.using_request_object_context">Using Request Object Context</a>.
+For more information about this context space, see <a href="https://msdn.microsoft.com/befb4a22-0640-45e3-890e-6ff17969b017">Using Request Object Context</a>.

-The framework does not use the specified object attributes for request objects that it creates when a driver calls <a href="wdf.wdfrequestcreate">WdfRequestCreate</a> or <a href="wdf.wdfrequestcreatefromirp">WdfRequestCreateFromIrp</a>.
+The framework does not use the specified object attributes for request objects that it creates when a driver calls <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a> or <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreatefromirp.md">WdfRequestCreateFromIrp</a>.

-Your driver must call <b>WdfDeviceInitSetRequestAttributes</b> from within its <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> callback function, before it calls <a href="wdf.wdfdevicecreate">WdfDeviceCreate</a>.
-For more information, see <a href="wdf.creating_a_framework_device_object">Creating a Framework Device Object</a>.
+Your driver must call <b>WdfDeviceInitSetRequestAttributes</b> from within its <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> callback function, before it calls <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.
+For more information, see <a href="https://msdn.microsoft.com/25023c19-a153-4bd4-9fb6-3a1bf85860aa">Creating a Framework Device Object</a>.

-The following code example initializes a <a href="wdf.wdf_object_attributes">WDF_OBJECT_ATTRIBUTES</a> structure and calls <b>WdfDeviceInitSetRequestAttributes</b>.
+The following code example initializes a <a href="..\wdfobject\ns-wdfobject-_wdf_object_attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure and calls <b>WdfDeviceInitSetRequestAttributes</b>.

 ## -requirements